Eating Like a Local | Guest Post by Aki Merced

 After spending so much time and effort in preparing the food, Indians use their hands to eat it.
 I finally understood when I ate with the locals.
 They told me an Indian saying which goes: “eating food with your hands feeds not only the body but also the mind and the spirit.”
 Whether it’s roti (flat bread) dipped in goat curry, samosas or rice–the Indian way of eating with your hands somehow just makes the food taste even better.

 When I went to Ghana and Nigeria, I was served Fufu everywhere!
 Fufu is yam or cassava boiled in water, mashed and shaped into balls; served with soup and meat.
 I was told that it is one of the most popular dishes across Central and Western Africa.
 Eating it was very similar to how I was taught to eat roti with my hands in India.
 I pinch the bread or the fufu, scoop up or dip it in some soup or sauce, then put it straight in my mouth.
 I can use my thumb to push it in if needed.
 I found out that this is how they eat everyday and it’s customary to have two water bowls on the table– one to clean your hands before eating, and one after the meal.
+You could even keep a little bottle of Hand Sanitizer on your person just to help keep your hands germ-free for the meal.

 Most Filipino dishes are partnered with rice or involve rice.
 Filipino food is tasty!
 Although it takes some level of technique to get used to eating with your hands, it’s not that hard to learn.
 The rule is to keep your left hand clean so you can pick up your drink or pass a dish when you need to.
 Mix the sauce, meat and rice, then press a small mixture together against the plate with your fingers, pick it up and push it into your mouth.
 Again, my thumb came in handy when I couldn’t shoot the food in.
 I also licked my fingers after the meal because I saw them do it.
 No shame here.